Irvine Contested Divorce Lawyer

 FAQs: Preparing for a Contested Divorce in Orange County

 If my spouse and I are in disagreement, does that mean that we will need to go to court?

 If you and your spouse are in disagreement with regard to property division, child custody, child support or spousal support, this does not necessarily mean that you will need to go to court.
-Oftentimes, if each spouse has a skilled Irvine contested divorce lawyer, it will be possible to find a way to come to terms without court intervention.
+Oftentimes, if each spouse has a skilled Irvine contested divorce attorney, it will be possible to find a way to come to terms without court intervention.

 That said, sometimes it is necessary to go to court; and, if going to court is in your best interests, you will need to be prepared to do so.
 Our contested divorce lawyers have deep experience in divorce litigation, and we can represent you in court if necessary.

 What are some ways spouses can resolve issues during a contested divorce?

 While asking a judge to render a decision is one way to resolve a contested divorce, it is not the only means of resolution that is available.
 Even after litigation has been initiated, spouses can still negotiate, and mediation remains an option.
 In fact, California judges will often refer spouses to mediation prior to hearing arguments in court.

 What should I do if my spouse decides to take our divorce to court?